justynroberts/gcloud-node-executor/README.md

 *Setup.*

-Simply copy the zip file from the releases folder, and move to the /libext directory on your rundeck server.
+Simply copy the zip file, and move to the /libext directory on your rundeck server.

 - A server restart will make the plugin available.
 - Plugin will exist at a server or project level under Project settings > Default Configuration > Default Node executor